adku1173/acoupipe/sphinx/source/index.rst

 Labels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The data set comprises labels for each source case:
+The dataset comprises labels for each source case:

 **Source strength at the reference microphone:** :code:`'p2'`